Cathal O'Shannon visits Malahide to learn about the history of its unique Presbyterian community.

 On 25 November 1966 the Malahide congregation held a ten year anniversary celebration.
 1966 also marked the year of the Presbyterian Church's extension fund appeal.

-This episode of 'Newsbeat' presented by Cathal O'Shannon was broadcast on 25 November 1966.
+This episode of 'Newsbeat' was broadcast on 25 November 1966.
+The presenter is Cathal O'Shannon.